We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Available with Multiple Cuts

-The first pro is multiple cuts of diamonds can be used, whether to match or contrast the main one.
+The first pro of a channel setting is multiple cuts of diamonds can be used, whether to match or contrast the main one.

 Princess, round, baguette, and emerald cuts can each be placed side by side in the channel without significant gaps between them.